Corallus-Caninus/Rattus/README.md

 2. create Rattus.service or other integration
 3. add more modes:

-   -click and hold mode
+   -click and hold mode *done

-   -moving to a quadrant/octant of the screen

    -record macro for repeating movements and clicks (also typing?)
+"Robot Mode"
+      press enter on numpad then any of the numbers for a pre recorded operation at cursor position (9 "save slots")

+   -enter numbers like normal keypad (arrows for navigation is num lock toggle this would be seperate) by holding shift

+   -scroll wheel mode (1,2,3 are slow medium and fast down scroll respectively etc.) with the * button

+   -history mode move to last click positions in buffer (up to n number of click positions) by tapping + to go back
+    and - forward up to cursor position when search began

 Currently tested with command: